bxparks/AceRoutine/USER_GUIDE.md

 ManualCoroutine manualRoutine(params, ..., objects, ...);
 ```

-Prior to v1.3, a manual coroutine (created without the `COROUTINE()` macro) was
-*not* automatically added to the linked list used by the `CoroutineScheduler`.
-This was changed in v1.3 so that the `Coroutine::Coroutine()` constructor
-now automatically adds itself to the internal linked list.
-Calling
+The `Coroutine::Coroutine()` constructor automatically adds itself to the
-`setupCoroutine()` is no longer required.
-The method is retained for backwards
-compatibility, but it is a no-op and is marked deprecated.
+internal list of coroutines, so manually created coroutines are available to the
+`CoroutineScheduler` automatically just like the coroutines defined by the
+`COROUTINE()` macro.

 Some examples of manual coroutines: